nesto-software/USBProxy/README.md

 If you want to run the script on your own, make sure to run the install task before (i.e. Ctrl+P -> *task install* -> Enter -> Enter).
 This is needed to copy shared libraries into appropriate system folders.
 You can run the binary from the repository root by doing: `./src/build/tools/usb-mitm --help`.
 Do not forget to use **sudo** when running anything other than the help menu view.
 We need root permissions to access the usb subsystem and read from devices.

+> :warning: **Linking Libraries**: If you want to run the globally installed executable, you must make sure that your dynamic linker is up-to-date.
+Please run `sudo ldconfig` to ensure libraries can be linked correctly at runtime.

 Usage
 ---------
 ```